10 Sensational Food and Spice Pairings Every Home Cook Should Know

 7. Oranges and Clove

-Orange and clove is such a pungent and delicious combination that the fruit and spice combo is often used as a festive air freshener around the holidays (try our pomander balls).
+Orange and clove is such a pungent and delicious combination that the fruit and spice combo is often used as a festive air freshener around the holidays.
 The earthiness of the clove pairs seamlessly with the sweet, tart citrus flavors of the orange, making for a complex, sophisticated flavor.
 This combo is great in cocktails, but even better in a main dish like these orange spiced pork chops.

 8. Honey and Chipotle